I have a case of scarlet fever and was wondering how contagious it is and for how long. Am I putting people at risk by being around them?

 Your health care provider can diagnose scarlet fever during a physical exam (the rough rash is a dead giveaway) and via a throat culture.
 If left untreated, the bacteria can spread to other parts of the body, including the lungs, kidneys, tonsils, blood, and middle ear.
 In rare cases, it can also develop into rheumatic fever.

 A variety of different antibiotics can treat group A strep and the illness subsides rather quickly once treatment begins, though the rash can hang around for seven days or longer after a person begins antibiotics.
-Even if you’re feeling better, take your full course of antibiotics to prevent any resistant bacteria from proliferating.
-While it’s good to be cautious about potential transmission, feel free to lift the quarantine 24 hours after beginning your antibiotic treatment unless your health care provider instructs you otherwise.
+Even if you’re feeling better, taking the full course of antibiotics to prevent any resistant bacteria from proliferating is strongly advised.
+While it’s good to be cautious about potential transmission, you can likely lift the quarantine 24 hours after beginning your antibiotic treatment and your fever breaks unless your health care provider instructs you otherwise.